ScamSleuth/ScamSleuth-Resource-Center/rndmz23.de/README.md

 * **June 6th, 2025**: Notified gmx.de of the scam and urged them to take appropriate action.
 * **June 6th, 2025**: Cloudflare notified that it couldn't find any violations
 * **June 7th, 2025**: Ask Cloudflare to review the outcome of the complaint
+* **June 26th, 2025**: Notified gmx.de of the scam and urged them to take appropriate action.

 ### 2. Notifications to Affected Parties